Vision for 21st Century Teaching & Learning

 Vision for 21st Century Teaching & Learning, which

-trustees approved at the March 27, 2012, Regular Meeting of the Board, is so exciting.
-The board’s $7 million investment in technology for our students will ensure our schools are increasingly connected and relevant in the 21st Century.
+trustees approved at the March 27, 2012, Regular Meeting of the Board.
+It is an exciting and powerful plan to “power up” student success.
+Our $7-million investment in technology for students will ensure our schools are increasingly connected and relevant in the 21st Century as they BYOD (Bring Your Own Device).

 Responses to commonly asked questions about the use of wireless technology